0surface/Webspeech-Synth-React/README.md

 ### ATTRIBUTION

-The code layout was inspired by [react-speech-synth](https://github.com/dblodorn/react-speech-synth) and [react-say](https://github.com/compulim/react-say)
+The structure of the project and code layout was inspired by [react-speech-synth](https://github.com/dblodorn/react-speech-synth) and [react-say](https://github.com/compulim/react-say)